Mumbai: Hospitals turn away mother, newborn she gave birth to in train

-The boy and his profusely bleeding mother were refused admission by two hospitals in Mulund, including one where she was slated to deliver the child; during the four-hour ordeal, doctors at the hospitals allegedly refused to even clean the baby and agreed to cut the umbilical cord only after much pleading
+The boy and his profusely bleeding mother were refused admission by two hospitals in Mulund, including one where she was slated to deliver the child.
+Doctors refused to even clean the newborn

 The next time someone tells Priyanka Mirpagare that the purpose of hospitals and doctors is to save lives, the 24-year-old will scoff at them.

 The newborn and his mother were finally admitted to Rajawadi hospital in Ghatkopar

 With good reason.
 Having delivered a baby in a local train on a rainy Sunday night, with blood steadily oozing out of her, Mirpagare was turned away by two BMC-run hospitals in Mulund, who not only refused to admit her and her newborn son, but hesitated even to cut her umbilical cord.